Sancxo/nimble_blog/priv/posts/en/2023/09-16-custom_http_codes.md

   illustration_alt: "Animated error message"
 }
 ---
-By default - inside your [Phoenix](https://www.phoenixframework.org/) app - every exception raised is a `500` error; the notorious `Internal Server Error` meaning that the website developer is a naughty programer who made some mistakes and forgot to reread his own code.
+By default - inside your [Phoenix](https://www.phoenixframework.org/) app - every exception raised is a `500` error; the notorious `Internal Server Error`, meaning that the website developer is a naughty programer who made some mistakes and forgot to reread his own code.
 But hey!
 Sometimes it's also the visitor fault!
 So please don't bite the hand who's feeding you with such nice content!

-Well, in my case I wanted to raise two other kinds of exceptions: the first one was the famous `404 Not Found` but I also decided to create a custom `261 No Blog Posts Found`.
+Well, in my case I wanted to raise two other kinds of exceptions: the first one was the famous `404 Not Found` but I also decided to create a custom and more specific `461 No Blog Posts Found`.
 Here is my story...

 ![Old book opening](/images/posts/old_book.webp)